maxschneeberger/crime-analysis/README.md

 The point pattern analysis techniques employed include Average Nearest Neighbor Analysis, Multi-Distance Spatial Cluster Analysis (Ripley’s K-function), and Getis-Ord Gi Hotspot Analysis.
 The multilayer perceptron was implemented in a Jupyter Notebook using standard Python data science libraries.

-For detailed methodology, interpretation, and results, please refer to the full paper:
+For detailed methodology, interpretation, and results, please refer to the full paper (📄 `CrimeAnalysis_Paper.pdf`) available in this repository alongside the project files.
-📄 `CrimeAnalysis_Paper.pdf`

 ## License